 b-Line jobs (b-Line): Apply directly to many employers who want to recruit Boalt students, but are unable to visit campus.

 Public service: Work with Sara Malan and Melanie Rowen our specialists in the field.
 Sara and Melanie focus on public interest and government opportunities.
 Consider participating in the Public Interest/Public Sector Legal Careers Day and be sure to regularly check PSJD.org.

 Use your network: Explore other options with the @Cal Career Network, the Berkeley Law Alumni Network, or contact your undergraduate institution to access its career network opportunities.
 See the Making Connections section of the CDO Career Resource Library webpage for several helpful links including how to connect with Berkeley Law alums.

 How To Participate

-The process for obtaining interviews for the Spring Interview Program (SIP) is different from Winter Interview Program or WIP (formerly Early Interview Week (EIW, which takes place in August) or the Fall On-Campus Interview Program (FIP).
-Unlike Fall OCIP, where students bid for interviews that are arranged through the OCI section of b-Line, in the Spring Program, students apply for interviews via the b-Line, employers then prescreen applicants and invite those students they are interested in interviewing.
+The process for obtaining interviews for the Spring Interview Program (SIP) is different from Winter Interview Program or WIP (formerly Early Interview Week or EIW) or the Fall On-Campus Interview Program (FIP).
+Unlike WIP , where students bid for interviews that are assigned via the lottery through b-Line, in the Spring Interview Program the students apply for interviews via the b-Line, employers then prescreen applicants and invite those students they are interested in interviewing.